Constructing Passive Sentences in Chinese Using “被字句”(Bèi-structure)

 The air is polluted.

-This structure emphasizes the result of the action, not the agent.
-The agent is left out because it is unnecessary for it to mentioned, or is unknown.
+This form highlights the result of the action rather than the agent.
+The agent is omitted when it is either unnecessary or unknown.

 E.g.